ietf-gitwg/using-github/draft-ietf-git-using-github.md

 Use of this service has proven to reduce the time that Working Groups need to produce documents and to improve the quality of the final result.

-The use of source control improves traceability and visibility of changes.
+The use of version control improves traceability and visibility of changes.
 Issue tracking can be used to manage open issues and provide a record of their resolution.
 Pull requests allow for better engagement on technical and editorial changes, and encourage contributions from a larger set of